Last updated on February 10, 2026

 No, lifelink is a static ability.
 It doesn’t use the stack and doesn’t trigger, rather giving the creature the ability to gain life as it deals damage.

 Damage is still dealt when attacking a planeswalker, it’s just turned into the removal of loyalty counters.
 Lifelink still applies and you’ll gain life equal to the amount of damage dealt to a planeswalker.
 The same goes for targeted fighting, like with Arni Slays the Troll.
+So if you tack lifelink onto Questing Beast you potentially gain 8 life from one unblocked attack on a player with a poor planeswalker.
+Bite Down is a class of removal spell that has the creature deal the damage, so lifelink tastes good here.

 Protection prevents damage dealt, so life isn't gained unless you use a card like Skullcrack to mitigate the damage prevention.
-An easy way to remember what protection prevents is “DEBT.”
-DEBT is a pneumonic that helps you remember that protection prevents of damage, enchanting/equipping, blocking, and targeting.

 What About When a Blocker is Sacrificed?

 When a blocker is sacrificed before damage, damage is assigned but not dealt, so lifelink won’t apply unless the creature has trample.
+A lifelinker has to actually deal damage to gain life.

 Yes.
 Damage is still dealt even if the lifelink creature dies in combat.
+In fact, a creature can't die in combat until after damage has been dealt anyway, so all combat math will be calculated by that point.

-If a spell has lifelink, which can be granted with Firesong and Sunspeaker, Radiant Scrollwielder, or Soulfire Grand Master, then you gain life equal to damage dealt by the associated spell.
-There are also five spells that basically have lifelink thanks to their rules text, though they don’t actually have lifelink so you could double the life gained with the previously mentioned creatures.
-These “pseudo-lifelink” spells are Syphon Soul, Corrupt, Brightflame, Rite of Consumption, and Enter the God-Eternals.
+There are also some spells that basically have lifelink thanks to their rules text, though they don’t actually have lifelink so you could double the life gained with the previously mentioned creatures.
+These “pseudo-lifelink” spells include cards like Brightflame, Rite of Consumption, and Enter the God-Eternals.

 Here comes the interesting part of lifelink’s possible developments and future within the game.
 As I mentioned, lifelink can be placed on spells, which makes the future of the mechanic incredibly intriguing.